projectNEWM/newm-batcher-v1/README.md

 # Run the batcher
 python3 batcher.py
 ```

+If the batcher can successfully start syncing blocks then it is working correctly.

 Run the tests with `pytest`.
 Some tests require access to a full node.